foundriesio/docs/source/iotfoundry/hawkbit-howto.rst

     CLOUDMQTT_PORT=XXX CLOUDMQTT_USER=XXX CLOUDMQTT_PASSWD=XXX \
     GW_HOSTNAME=192.168.0.3 ./iot-gateway.sh

-  If the hawkBit server is on a different system than the system you are running this command from, you'll need to set GITCI=<IP>
+  The script assumes its executing from the system where the hawkBit server resides.
+If this isn't the case, the GITCI=<hawkBit IP> variable must be set.

 .. _dm-hawkbit-mqtt-zephyr: